astro/yammat/README.md

 For better control You can wrap an init script around this.
 How to do this is described [in my blog][blog].

 [blog]: http://nek0.eu/posts/2014-10-23-Daemonize-a-yesod-app.html

+##Migrations

+###0.0.0-0.0.1

+* delete column "alt_time" from table "avatar" in your Database with `alter table "avatar" drop column "alt_time";`
+* start yammat normally to fill database with dummy data and stop it again
+* run migration executable frim `dist/build/Migrate1/Migrate1`